 \section{Extension to $SL(2)$ and $SU(1|1)$ sectors}

-Along the main part of this article we have considered the $SU(2)$ spin $1/2$ homogeneous Heisenberg spin chain.
-The whole analysis that we have presented relies on the commutation relations of the elements of the monodromy matrix, equations~(\ref{conmCB}), the explicit form of the eigenvalues $a(\l)$ and $d(\l)$, and the S-matrix (and thus the Bethe ansatz equations).
-In this appendix we are going to extend these building blocks of the computation to the case of other spin chains with symmetries $SL(2)$ and $SU(1|1)$.
+Along most of this article, we have considered the $SU(2)$ spin $1/2$ homogeneous Heisenberg spin chain.
+The whole analysis that we have presented relies on the commutation relations of the elements of the monodromy matrix, equations~(\ref{commBAD}), (\ref{commCAD}) and (\ref{commCB}), the explicit form of the eigenvalues $a(\l)$ and $d(\l)$, and the S-matrix (and thus the Bethe equations).
+In this appendix, we want to give a taste of how the computations change for spin chains with symmetries $SL(2)$ and $SU(1|1)$.